aws-azure-login/aws-azure-login/README.md

 ### Using Keyring to save and retrieve password

-Using Keyring can be better alternative then typing password or using enviorment variable. the service / name name would be aws-azure-login and account would be the signin email address.
+Using Keyring can be better alternative compared to typing password or using enviorment variable.
+The service / key name name would be aws-azure-login and account would be the signin email address.

     aws-azure-login -a --no-prompt -k